SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 He wanted to live in her pants.
 She wanted to live in her pants.

-You remember that?
 And he's, and King Charles is there, and everyone's there.
-He's giving her a toast.
+He's giving a little toast.

-That's the speech he's giving before dinner.
-Yeah, and I saw the people I saw, they call them the black-hatted red coats, you know, the big, tall, they're 18 inches high, those guys.
+And I saw the people I saw, they call them the black-hatted red coats.
+You know, the big, tall, they're 18 inches high, those guys.

 Whose idea was that?
-But Camilla Pacabols and King Charles, you got to love London.
+But Camilla Parker Bowles and King Charles, you got to love London.
 You love it.

 That was a fucking great run.